-GOVERNANCE
+GOVERNANCE OVERVIEW

-The Association focuses on excelling in best governance practices for nonprofit organizations, and volunteers on the Board are expected to support the governance policies established by the ABoT to support such practices.
+The Association has a focus toward excelling in best governance practices for nonprofit organizations and volunteers on the Board are expected to support the governance policies established by the ABoT to support such practices.
 Important policies include The Principles of Good Governance Policy, the Fiduciary Responsibility Statement, the Trustee Compensation Policy, and the Conflict of Interest and Disclosure Policy.

-The Principles of Good Governance Policy (BRD-06-02.05) was created to assist Trustees by enhancing their decision making, increasing their accountability, and enabling them to provide strong leadership.
+The Principles of Good Governance Policy was created to assist Trustees by enhancing their decision making, increasing their accountability, and enabling them to provide strong leadership.
 The intent of this policy is to provide balance to the ABoT in its role as an oversight body with its role as a force supporting ACRP.
 This policy is as follows:

-The ABoT functions at its most effective level of governance when it (i) creates new opportunities that add significant value to the organization, (ii) engages in high-level strategy by challenging and supporting efforts to advance the mission of ACRP, (iii) draws from each Trustee's unique talents while fostering high levels of performance, and (iv) forges a dynamic relationship with the Executive Director.
+The ABoT functions at its most effective level of governance when it creates new opportunities that add significant value to the organization; engages in high-level strategy by challenging and supporting efforts to advance the mission of ACRP; draws from each Trustees unique talent while fostering high levels of performance; and forges a dynamic relationship with the Executive Director.
 To achieve exceptional governance, the ABoT will: